alexahnbaum/Challenge_3_password_generator_adventure/README.md

 <a id="item-four"></a>
 ### WHAT WAS LEARNED? ###

 Some of my big takeaways in what I learned through this challenge were functions, conditional statements, using math formulas, scope and event listeners.
 I learned that functions can include a large portion of code.
 It took me several hours to write all the code necessary for this function to work correctly.
 I spent a good amount of trial and error time writing conditional statements.
-I would say that I needed to spend some time to really think about the conditional statements I wanted to write and this was my biggest thing learned.
-It helped me to think about what I wanted to my if/else statements to be before I wrote them.
-This was a arduous, but also fun, process that I look forward to continuing to do.
+I would say that I needed to spend some time to really think about the conditional statements I wanted to write - this was my biggest thing learned.
+It helped me to think about what I wanted my if/else statements to be before I wrote them.
+This was an arduous, but also fun, process that I look forward to continuing to do in the future.
 I learned a couple of useful math formulas that I know I will use again.
 After my tutor session, I had a better grasp on scope and what is used within global scope vs. local scope within a function.
-Finally, I spent a some time learning about event listeners over the course of this challenge.
-I feel I had a good understanding of how they are used, where they are written, and how useful they can be within Javascript.
+Finally, I spent some time learning about event listeners over the course of this challenge.
+I learned how they are used, where they are written, and how useful they can be within Javascript.

 <a id="item-five"></a>
 ### USAGE ###

-The GitHub repository containing this challenge can be found at the following [link](https://github.com/alexahnbaum/AlexAhnBaum-portfolio)
+The deployed page through GitHub can be found at the following [link](https://alexahnbaum.github.io/Challenge_3_password_generator_adventure/)

 <a id="item-six"></a>
 ### CREDITS ###